Al-1n/Al-1n.github.io/_portfolio/2_project.markdown

 ![](/img/python_icon.png)

-This repository includes the Python code used to analyze the data collected in an actual lab experiment where lasers were used to excite the atoms in a Rubidium vapor cell in order to resolve features of the atomic structure.
+This repository includes the Python code used to analyze the data collected in an actual lab experiment.
+In this quantum mechanics experiment laser pulses were used to excite the atoms in a vapor cell in order to resolve features of the atomic structure of Rubidium.

 ---